koendv/free-dap/README.md

 # free-dap

+## Overview

+These are sources for a micropython debugger probe.
+The debugger probe provides

+- a gdb server, to debug using gdb
+- a cmsis-dap probe, to debug using openocd and pyocd
+- micropython extension modules, to manipulate target memory and registers from micropython scripts.

+The sources for the micropython debugger probe are spread over four gits:

+- [bmp](http://www.github.com/koendv/bmp): build script, binaries, doc
+- [micropython](http://www.github.com/koendv/micropython) micropython, patched.
+Board definition files.
+- [blackmagic](http://www.github.com/koendv/blackmagic) Black Magic Probe, patched into a micropython module
+- [free-dap](http://www.github.com/koendv/free-dap) free-dap, patched into a micropython module.

+These are the free-dap source files.

+## This git

 [free-dap](https://github.com/ataradov/free-dap) is a free and open implementation of the CMSIS-DAP debugger firmware.

 This the free-dap CMSIS-DAP probe, running as a micropython extension.